na-na-hi/renget/archive/TW-Idea-List.md

 - Skill + Trait Integration

 A mechanic for participant success in games to be affected by traits and skills alongside fortune.
+## Prayer Event Rework
+A rework of the player-unfriendly prayer event.
+*I'd like for it to not knock you out in the first place, since it's a random chance and you have to dedicate time and money to them, but that's just my opinion.
+Simple, you should get an image or a description of a big boobed goddess or a flat titted one that clues you in what aspects those gods watch over.
+Maybe make it dependant on having at least C in knowledge or your overall wisdom regarding fondling/sucking boobs to get a clearer picture with more details.
+So you can guess the flat one might be looking for people who like small boobs.
+The questionnaire should be removed or reworked into giving proper rewards, like oh, maybe the materials that you can mix up into the boob medicine.
+Or actually working as the best option that can both decrease and increase the size as desired.
+Or enabling/disabling lactation.
+Right now it's completely useless and a complete waste of a roll.
+And finally, the event should be 100% forced to trigger within a week of praying for it, with more frequent prayers actually affecting the chance.
+Pray for boobs for the entire day and you will be guaranteed to get it that night.
+And all of that (except lactation) of course should apply to butts too.*
 ## Research System
 A feature to allow the player to research recipes.
 - Mixing would be a method to achieve quick results, whereas research would take more time but produce more consistent results; i.e. expediency at the expense of time vs. consistency at the expense of time.